onqtam/onqtam.github.io/_posts/2019-12-20-pch-unity-cmake-3-16.md

 Based on my [```The Hitchhiker's Guide to Faster Builds```](https://www.youtube.com/watch?v=anbOy47fBYI) talk ([slides](https://slides.com/onqtam/faster_builds)).

 You can checkout the reddit discussion for this article [here](https://www.reddit.com/r/cpp/comments/edaj7s/cmake_316_added_support_for_precompiled_headers/).

+I'm available for hire to fix your C++ build times - you can expect something along the lines of whatever is in this blog post.